robotsorcerer/robotsorcerer.github.io/about.md

     &nbsp; &nbsp; &nbsp; &nbsp; -   [Adwait](https://www.linkedin.com/in/adwaitkulkarni93) is an Engineer at Drov.
 Tech, MN.

     &nbsp; &nbsp; &nbsp; &nbsp; -   [Rachel](https://github.com/rsthomp) is currently an undergrad at MIT's CSAIL department.

-+   I enjoy working with hardware, observing the physics of things, and devising the interconnectedness of disparate electro-mechanical components in order to bring about a congruent whole.

 <!-- + I still consider Sheffield my adopted home.
 Biggest village in Yorkshire, where I've made some of my biggest mistakes; where I've met some of the best people I could ever hope to know.
 City of hills.
 Home of the Yorkshire pudding.
 Of thee I sing! -->
 #### Name Etymology